gamex-network/gamex-network.github.io/docs/index.md

 ---

-## A platform for long-term collaboration
+## Get involved

-GAMEX is conceived as a **platform**, not a stand-alone project.
+GAMEX is conceived as a platform, not a stand-alone project.
 Beyond its 2026 activities, the network aims to support future collaborative initiatives and to expand through additional academic and industrial partnerships.

----

-## Get involved

-- Interested in giving a talk? → see **Seminar Series**
+- Interested in giving a talk? → see **[Seminar Series](seminars.md)**
-- Interested in a research visit? → see **Mobility**
+- Interested in a research visit? → see **[Mobility](mobility.md)**
-- Interested in joining the network? → see **Contact**
+- Interested in joining the network? → see **[Contact](contact.md)**